 The Total Currency Conversion is wrong.
 In this example I used Max(Currency Conversion) which made perfect sense at the time because I knew each Country only had one possible value.
 This issue here is the Total row is taking the maximum possible value and using that in the calculation (5881.27 / 1.8).

-The calculation QlikView is performing isn’t summing up the rows, instead its performance the calculation on the total row.
+The calculation QlikView is performing isn’t summing up the rows, instead its performing the calculation on the total row.

 So what now?
 Well we can’t change it from Max to any other aggregation like Sum, Min, or Avg.
 The result would still be incorrect.